tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 ### Creating the DataFrameInfo class and functions
 - The DataFrameInfo class is created containing functions get information and descriptive statistics from the pandas DataFrame being analysed
 - These functions are used to gain insight into the data when performing EDA and enables the identification of outliers, nulls, incorrect data types etc.
-- The following functions are created within this class:
+- The following functions are created within this class, with some example code shown below:
 - get_datatypes: returns the datatype of each column in the dataframe
 - get_uniquevals: returns the unique values a specified column in the dataframe
 - get_median: returns the median value of a specified column in the dataframe